 - Jackson Hole – Visit the beautiful resort town nestled between the glorious mountains.

-- Grand Teton National Park – Admire the marvellous mountain landscapes on the numerous hikes and scenic drives where the Snake River travels through this spectacular national park.
+- Grand Teton National Park – Admire the marvelous mountain landscapes on the numerous hikes and scenic drives where the Snake River travels through this spectacular national park.

 - Explore the mighty Yellowstone – After all, this is where your road trip is taking you.
 There's so much going on here, a trip to Old Faithful Geyser is a must.